robinmonjo/coincoin/README.md

 So what about building a cryptocurrency proof-of-concept in Elixir ?

-As I'm sure about **1**, I still have some doubts about **2** eventough technologies behind cryptocurrency are exciting.
+As I'm sure about **1**, I still have some doubts about **2** eventough technologies behind cryptocurrencies are exciting.

 ## What's in this repo ?

-This is an unbrella project that contains 3 apps:
+This is an umbrella project that contains 3 apps:

 - [`blockchain`](apps/blockchain/README.md): a minimal blockchain
 - [`token`](apps/token/README.md): a minimal cryptocurrency implemented on top of the blockchain